UBC-MDS/DSCI-532_2024_3_world-happiness-tracker/reports/m3-reflection.md

 - The year selection widget has now been changed into a drop-down menu, to prevent giving off a false impression that it is a range.
 - The line chart for the happiness over time now shows which year is being selected as the legend.
 - Charts are now placed inside cards.
 - We have also taken inspiration from group 18's Vancouver Airbnb Listings and added a navigation bar for our header.
-This bar will include some information about the team and clickable github icons for all the members.
+This bar will include some information about the team and clickable github icon for our repository.

 Additionally, our source code has now been broken down into multiple files: preprocessing, layout-related functions, and server side.